DataMa-Solutions/docs/compare/model/covariance.md

 ## How it impacts Waterfall analysis

-The above math is great, but hard to show and explain to a business man that just want to understand why it’s revenue went down, or up.
+The above maths is great, but hard to show and explain to a business man that just want to understand why its revenue went down, or up.

 So, in order to display this in a waterfall, with just volume and price effect -or whatever steps you’ve defined-, we just re attribute the covariance to each other effect, proportionally to its size.

 The % of Covariance that we display in DataMa Compare charts is the ratio between the Covariance and the overall gap you’re trying to explain.

 We put a flag (!) when Covariance gets high (>30%), but the analysis remains true.
-Just think that the effects you’re trying to sort out are not fully independent, so sometimes it’s not one effect (e.g. Price) or the other (e.g. Volume) that affects your overall KPI (e.g. Revenue), it’s just both at the same time.
+Just think that the effects you’re trying to sort out are not fully independent, so sometimes it’s not one effect (e.g. Price) or the other (e.g. Volume) that affects your overall KPI (e.g. Revenue), but both at the same time.
 And that’s your Covariance!